 Step 5 - Check the System

-Once you’re done, switch on the circulating pump and let small of amounts of heat into the system.
+Once you’re done, switch on the circulating pump and let small amounts of heat into the system.
 Use your old rags to clean the area to avoid accidents.

 If the problem still persists, it is advisable to seek professional help.
 Mention to your handyman what you did and what product you used to mend this household problem to help him determine what he needs to do.